 - Tikotzky L, Volkovich E. Infant nocturnal wakefulness: a longitudinal study comparing three sleep assessment methods.
 Sleep.
 2019;42.

-Support for the development of the norm-referenced scoring system is currently in press:
+Support for the development of the norm-referenced scoring system is referenced below:

 BISQ-R and BISQ-R SF

 Two versions of the BISQ-R are provided: